 Becoming a parent changes everything - even the way you work.
 In this episode of The Future is Human podcast, host, Ella McCann-Tomlin, welcomes Ally Mitchell, Chief of Staff at Mews, to explore how pregnancy, birth, maternity leave and pregnancy loss intersect with career ambition, mental health and organisational culture.
 Drawing on her 15+ years in people operations, Ally shares raw, vulnerable insights into the isolation of being locked out of your work life while on maternity leave, managing anxiety and perfectionism and what leaders and organisations must do to genuinely support working parents.

-How do we scale without losing our humanity? - Insights from Meri Williams
+How do we scale without losing our humanity? ft.
+Meri Williams

 February 3, 2026 • 52 MIN